discreetlogcontracts/dlcspecs/Non-Interactive-Protocol.md

 waiting for refund confirmations, the oracle key material is toxic.
 In case of oracle key compromise, a CET could be signed and confirmed by a malicious counter-party.
 Refund transaction confirmation should be managed as a function of the user's trust towards the oracle.

+## Optional Closing Phase

+The closing phase transitions to a terminal phase by confirming a mutual close transaction.

+## Requirements

+A node:

+  - if a close message is received:
+    - MAY finalize the mutual close transaction with a local `SIGHASH_ALL` signature

+A node:

+  - if a close message has been sent or a closing transaction broadcast and there is no confirmation:
+    - if `nullifying_point` is reached:
+      - MUST spend a funding input with a higher-fee-rate transaction/absolute fee than any previously propagated package fee-rate

+A node:

+  - if a close transaction confirms:
+    - MUST note it's outcome output for later spend
+    - MUST advance it's off-chain state to the terminal phase

+## Rationale

+Depending on the type of financial contract that a DLC represents, once a close mesage is sent to a counter-party, the outcome may become increasingly unfavorable the longer the counter-party takes to respond.
+After the user releases the close message, a malicious party could try to wait as long as possible to take advantage of a free option, and finalize the close transaction when it is financially favorable for them.

+The `nullifying_point` is the longest a user is willing to wait for a counter-party to finalize the closing transaction before spending their funding-inputs and nullifying the close signature.

 # Reorgs